noroutine/miniature/miniature/README.md

 * fluent interfaces everywhere

 * where it is not possible to fir interface into 10-12 methods, all frequent methods extended method version should be provided
+*

+* memory footprint of under 40M for simple webapps